Amigoliath/Slidikins-Strenuous-Skyrim/Gameplay Guide.md

 ### Mid Game (Level 10 - 30)

 #### Buy a Horse (or Two!)
 Forget what I just said about staying local.
 It’s time to explore and get into the thick of it!
 Time passes fast on the overworld, however, so unless you want to spend all of daylight traveling from Point A to Point B, invest in a horse to shorten your travel times.
 And if you’re really going far I recommend making use of the carriages from time to time.
 Since your carry weight (and that of your follower) is halved, horses are also the best way to move a lot of supplies from one place to another.
+(Remember to crouch to access horse storage!)

 #### Join a Faction
 Go find yourself a faction (e.g. The Companions) that suits your character and sign up.
 Their quests will support the skills you’re looking to improve.
 As you progress through the tier, consider signing up for the Stormcloaks or the Imperial Legion if you have a stake in the civil war.
 Their quests are less focused, but they’ll provide plenty of targets to practice on to level up further.